vtex/vtex-courses/courses/basic-blocks/steps/05_pdp2/en.md

 - [Product Quantity](https://developers.vtex.com/docs/guides/vtex-product-quantity)
 - [SKU Selector](https://developers.vtex.com/docs/guides/vtex-store-components-skuselector)

-It's important that by the end of the course you take some time to fully explore our components, in addition to the customization possibilities that accompany each component.
+It's important that you take some time to fully explore our components and the customization possibilities that accompany each component by the end of the course.

 ## Activity

-Develop the product page by adding the 4 blocks listed above to`product.jsonc` as follows:
+Develop the product page by adding the 4 blocks listed above to `product.jsonc` as follows:

 1. Define a `breadcrumb` right before the product's **main line**;